15 Veterans Day Facts Everyone Should Know

 Its “incorrect grammar” is intentional

 If you’re a grammar aficionado, you might be wondering, “Shouldn’t it be Veterans’ Day?”
 If it’s their day, where’s the apostrophe?
 Well, it actually is just Veterans Day.
 That might seem like a grammar error, but it isn’t.
 According to the U.S. Department of Veterans Affairs itself, it’s not actually “their” day but “a day for honoring all veterans” more generally.
-Check out our full explanation of why there’s no apostrophe in Veterans Day.

 It could’ve been…Mayflower Day?!